humdrum-tools/humdrum-documentation/guide/ch38/index.md

 scramble -r numbers
 ```

-The **-r** option indicates that it is the order of records which should
+The <span class="option">r</span> option indicates that it is the order of records which should
 be randomized.
 A possible output might look like this:

 ```humdrum